maptiler/manual/usage.rst

 Defining a custom tiling profile for a specified coordinate system
 --------
-MapTiler allows to define a custom system of tiles which should be rendered.
+MapTiler allows defining a custom system of tiles which should be rendered.
 Such tiling scheme, or in the terminology of OGC WMTS service the TileMatrixSet is for the maptiler defined with parameters which must follow the tile profile option: -custom.

 `-tiling_srs [definition]`
  The spatial reference system, e.g. the coordinate system in which the tiles are created.
 Follows the definitions known from -srs.